neillturner/ansible_repo/README.md

 # ansible_repo
 ansible_repo for testing ansible using test kitchen and verfier-serverspec.

-There are three ways to run verifier serverspec:
+There are three ways to run verifier-serverspec:
   * Remotely directly on the server running serverspec in exec mode
   * Remotely directly on the server running serverspec in ssh mode
   * Locally on your workstation running serverspec in ssh mode